Confederate Cavalry 2017

 Shelter halves do not appear in the Western Theater until the end of December 1862.

 Each soldier should carry a period tin cup, knife, fork, spoon, and tin plate.
-More extensive cooking items such as period individual frying pans (even improvised ones from old canteens) are not necessary and should be very limited cooking during the Kentucky Campaign was done in messes (four or five to fifteen men) sharing the cooking duties and using large cooking utensils such as kettles, camp kettles, frying pans, coffee pots, dutch ovens, large spoons and forks, butcher knives, mess pans, wooden water buckets, axes, etc. These large items were carried in the regimental baggage wagons which accompanied the troops except in the presence of the enemy.
+More extensive cooking items such as period individual frying pans (even improvised ones from old canteens) are not necessary and should be very limited.
+Cooking was done in messes (four or five to fifteen men) sharing the cooking duties and using large cooking utensils such as kettles, camp kettles, frying pans, coffee pots, dutch ovens, large spoons and forks, butcher knives, mess pans, wooden water buckets, axes, etc. These large items were carried in the regimental baggage wagons which accompanied the troops except in the presence of the enemy.
 They were often packed in wooden boxes serving as mess chests.
 When the soldiers were issued rations (normally in three to five day increments), the baggage wagons with the cooking utensils were present except on rare occasions.
 In some units, the soldiers assigned to the wagon trains did the cooking and the rations were delivered cooked to the troops in the ranks.
 Tables, chairs, and stools were not provided for soldiers or even company officers.
 Due to the impression they will be allowed in the fixed encampment scenarios, but they must be period correct and limited for Confederate impressions.
 Much of the Kentucky C.S.
 Cavalry had been newly recruited and were not used to actively campaigning.
 The veterans would have been much more mobile resulting in their camp furniture consisting of what they could forage and put together.

 Miscellaneous – Feed hay will be provided for all horses.
 Water troughs will be situated near all encampments.
 All horse trailers will have designated parking areas.
 Said parking areas will be patrolled by the Kentucky Department of Parks.
 Camping out of trailers will not be allowed.